-- 1. The time of day will appear in the display window, and the Self Clean indicator light and Door Locked light will continue to glow. - Once the oven has cooled down for about 1 hour and the Door Locked light has gone out, the oven door may be opened. - 3.
-To avoid possible burns, use care when opening the oven door after the self cleaning cycle.
-Stand to the side of the oven when opening the door to allow hot air or steam to escape.
+- 1. The time of day will appear in the display window and the door locked light will continue to glow. - 2.
+Once the oven has cooled down for about 1 hour and the door locked light has gone out, the oven door may be opened.